utlib/islandora_mirador_bookreader/README.md

 * [Libraries](https://www.drupal.org/project/libraries)
 * [Mirador](http://iiif.github.io/mirador/)

+### IIIF server and manifest generation

+This bookreader relies on two other components:

+* An image server that complies with the IIIF Image API 2.0 specified [here](http://iiif.io/api/image/2.0/).
+* An Shared Canvas Manifest datastream generated for each Book object, specified in the IIIF Presentation API 2.0 [here](http://iiif.io/api/presentation/2.0/)

+[Loris](https://github.com/loris-imageserver/loris) can be used for the image server.

 ## Install

 1. As usual, download or clone this repo into Drupal's module directory and enable.